Hypercubers/hypercubing.xyz/docs/faq.md

     - [3Block](http://wiki.superliminal.com/wiki/3-Block) — 4D FreeFOP, ~20% fewer moves compared to CFOP
     - [Octachoroux](http://wiki.superliminal.com/wiki/3%5E4#Octachoroux_Method) — 4D Roux, but awkward to use and many parity issues

-    Alterantively, join others in voice chat on the {% include hypercubers_discord.html %} and someone will teach you!
+    Alterantively, join others in voice chat on the [Hypercubers Discord Server](https://discord.gg/7cdBEm49xQ) and someone will teach you!

 ??? question "Why not start with the 2x2x2x2?"